DuckOS-GitHub/DuckOS/README.md

 *NOTE: Clicking on the blue text will re-direct you to a link with an explanation for each and every feature.*

-But we aren't perfect, and here's some things you shoud considered before installing DuckOS on your computer:
+**But we aren't perfect, just like microsoft.** here's some things you should consider before installing DuckOS on your computer:
 - More likely to crash (not always the case)
 - Lots of features disabled/broken/limited due to lots of stuff removed
 - More likely to give you weird, but fixable errors.